Taiwing/ft_strace/README.md

 Most of that is abstracted for the final user that should not have to worry about it.
 However it is important to keep in mind when dealing with different architectures in a low level setting.
+This one of the reason that ft\_strace only works on the x86\_64 architecture.